 The National Research Service Award (now known as Ruth L. Kirschstein National Research Service Award) provides for a maximum of 3 years of post-doctoral funding.
-Since the CT2 program requires a minimum two-year, NRSA-eligible commitment, eligibility for the program requires that you have had no more than 1 year of prior NRSA post-doctoral support.
+Since the Cancer Targets and Drug Discovery program requires a minimum two-year, NRSA-eligible commitment, eligibility for the program requires that you have had no more than 1 year of prior NRSA post-doctoral support.

 If you would like to be considered for a training position, please identify one or more faculty mentors whose lab you would be interested in completing your T32 training (include this information in the application).
 Please complete the following and submit using the “apply online” button below:

 - Cover Letter

 - References: Please provide three references who will be able to provide Letters of Recommendation on your behalf.